Renane/Stock-Return-Prediction-Using-Regression-Models/README.md

 Predicting variables 1-6 are selected based on Fama French 5-Factor Model, which was designed by Eugene Fama and Kenneth French to describe stock returns in 2012.
 Fama shared the 2013 Nobel Memorial Prize in Economic Sciences.
 Data source: Kenneth R. French - Data Library.

+Implement long strategy based on the prediction, and perform back testing for 1 month period.
+The regression model achieves 2.32% accumulative return during the testing period, which outperforms the benchmark (1.83%) by approximately 27%.